udayarunakumara-arch/WhiteFox/README.md

-I made this tool for pureply showcase nothing else
+I made this tool for purely showcase nothing else